27 Best Zucchini Companion Plants (and What to Avoid)

 Bee Balm has a strong aroma that repels many pests.

 The scented leaves of bee balm are intensely fragrant and have high concentrations of essential oils that repel a range of pests.
-The vibrant poofy flowers also attract bees, butterflies, and beneficial predators to your squash patch.
+The vibrant, poofy flowers also attract bees, butterflies, and beneficial predators to your squash patch.

 Bee balm is super low maintenance and comes back year after year for continuous companion support.
-This popular flower is also native to the United States, making it a perfect companion for gardeners that prefer native flowering plants.
+This popular flower is also native to the United States, making it a perfect companion for gardeners who prefer native flowering plants.

 Benefits